aws/aws-eks-best-practices/content/security/docs/network.md

     Some Ingresses, like the ALB ingress controller, implement the SSL/TLS using Annotations instead of as part of the Ingress Spec.

 ### ACM Private CA with cert-manager
 You can enable TLS and mTLS to secure your EKS application workloads at the ingress, on the pod, and between pods using ACM Private Certificate Authority (CA) and [cert-manager](https://cert-manager.io/), a popular Kubernetes add-on to distribute, renew, and revoke certificates.
 ACM Private CA is a highly-available, secure, managed CA without the upfront and maintenance costs of managing your own CA. If you are using the default Kubernetes certificate authority, there is an opportunity to improve your security and meet compliance requirements with ACM Private CA. ACM Private CA secures private keys in FIPS 140-2 Level 3 hardware security modules (very secure), compared with the default CA storing keys encoded in memory (less secure).
 A centralized CA also gives you more control and improved auditability for private certificates both inside and outside of a Kubernetes environment.

+#### Short-Lived CA Mode for Mutual TLS Between Workloads
+When using ACM Private CA for mTLS in EKS, it is recommended that you use short lived certificates with *short-lived CA mode*.
+Although it is possible to issue out short-lived certificates in the general-purpose CA mode, using short-lived CA mode works out more cost-effective (~75% cheaper than general mode) for use cases where new certificates need to be issued frequently.
+In addition to this, you should try to align the validity period of the private certificates with the lifetime of the pods in your EKS cluster.
 [Learn more about ACM Private CA and its benefits here](https://aws.amazon.com/certificate-manager/private-certificate-authority/).

 #### Setup Instructions
 Start by creating a Private CA by following procedures provided in the [ACM Private CA tech docs](https://docs.aws.amazon.com/acm-pca/latest/userguide/create-CA.html).
 Once you have a Private CA, install cert-manager using [regular installation instructions](https://cert-manager.io/docs/installation/).
 After installing cert-manager, install the Private CA Kubernetes cert-manager plugin by following the [setup instructions in GitHub](https://github.com/cert-manager/aws-privateca-issuer#setup).
 The plugin lets cert-manager request private certificates from ACM Private CA.